 BACK TO WORK

-My sister and I flew home Monday.
-I went into work Tuesday for a 3 pm to 3 am shift.
+My sister and I flew home after a lovely weekend, while the rest of the family drove.
+I went into work the next day for a 3 pm to 3 am shift.
 It was a terrible shift, and I kept thinking about my weekend in Texas and wanting to burst into tears.
 (I didn’t.)
-I was supposed to be on the Pediatric floor originally, but when I got there, they were closing the unit.
+I was supposed to be on the Pediatrics floor originally, but when I got there, they were closing the unit.
 After a few phone calls back and forth they sent me to Surgical to work as an aide.
 I went to Surgical and there were already two aides there.
 I called the scheduler again.
 “I would like you to go to Medical,” she said.
 I went up to Medical and clocked in a few minutes late.
-Four hours later they moved me to Surgical to work as helping hands, and then four more hours later they gave me another nurse’s patient assignment so they could float her to the ICU.
+Four hours later they moved me to another unit to work as helping hands, and then four more hours later they gave me another nurse’s patient assignment so they could float her to the ICU.

 After that shift I went home and slept about two hours before dragging myself out of bed to pull together a baby shower I was planning for a lady that needed one at Crossroads Crisis Pregnancy Center.
 I got all my food and gifts together and managed to sit down and drink some coffee before it was time to go.